 Small Ceiling Fans VS. Large Ceiling Fans

-There some major differences between these two types of fans.
+There are some major differences between these two types of fans.
 Let’s see the facts.

 Dimension & Size

 The typical residential ceiling fan is 3-4 feet long in diameter.
-Such type of fan is enough for a room around 144 sq. feet or a little more.
+Such a type of fan is enough for a room of around 144 sq. feet or a little more.
 It can easily be hooked to the ceiling without any hassle.
 You will only need some help from a person to hang it.
 In comparison, large ceiling fans are nearly 4-6 times larger than the diameter of small fans.
-You can easily find a large HVLS ceiling fan in the range of 8ft,12ft, 16ft, 22ft, 24ft (3.7m~7.3m).
-Large industrial and commercial ceiling fans can take a huge space easily.
+You can easily find a large HVLS ceiling fan in the range of 8ft,12ft, 16ft, 22ft, and 24ft (3.7 m~7.3 m).
+Large industrial and commercial ceiling fans can take up a huge space easily.